BernardQuatermass/exim-wiki/HTTPS-Setup.md

 You will need to `service nginx configtest` and `service nginx reload` to pick up these changes.
 Because config file editing is required, and the editing requires _judgement_ about per-vhost handling, the `tls-renew register` sub-command does not handle this.

-Recommend finishing off with: `etckeeper commit -m 'Set up HTTPS for newsite.exim.org'`
+Recommend finishing off with: `etckeeper commit 'Set up HTTPS for newsite.exim.org'`

 ## How it fits together